-This unit provides students with core knowledge of dietary sources of energy, nutrients and bioactive constituents of food, nutrient deficiencies and excesses in the human diet.
-It also considers the impact on the development of disease across the lifespan.
-You will develop a comprehensive understanding of nutrients and non-nutrient bioactive compounds.
-Dietary recommendations and analysis programmes will be discussed in relation to the improvement of population health and the nutritional adequacy of a variety of diets.
+In this unit, we'll provide you with core knowledge of dietary sources of energy, nutrients and bioactive constituents of food, nutrient deficiencies and excesses in the human diet.
+You'll consider the impact on the development of disease across the lifespan.
+You'll also develop a comprehensive understanding of nutrients and non-nutrient bioactive compounds.
+You'll discuss dietary recommendations and analyse programmes with the aim to improve the health of the population and the nutritional adequacy of a variety of diets.

 This unit will evaluate the various approaches towards achieving sustainable diets, including giving equal weight to nutrition and public health, the environment, socio-cultural issues, food quality, economics and governance.

 This unit explores the evidence base including scientific study and design, for the role of food and nutrient intake in health and disease from a community and population perspective.
 The unit further expands on the links between key health determinants around poverty, food choice and nutrition.

 Nutrition in Practice

 The unit will provide you with an understanding of meal planning and food preparation.
 The unit explores the sociological, economic and cultural influences on food choice, diet and health behaviours, developing practical understanding of the culinary barriers to optimum nutrition, health and wellbeing.
 You will work practically and creatively with a range of foods to plan menus, prepare food, estimate portion size and nutrient content to better understand our relationship with food.

-This unit will deliver core knowledge and skills to enable you to assess and analyse an individual’s nutritional status using dietary intake and body composition assessment..
-You'll do this by measuring an individual’s food intake, calculation of their nutritional requirements and potential management strategies.
+In this unit, we'll deliver core knowledge and skills to enable you to assess and analyse an individual’s nutritional status using dietary intake and body composition assessment..
+You'll do this by measuring an individual’s food intake, calculating their nutritional requirements and developing potential management strategies.
 You'll learn to assess nutritional status using standard and advanced anthropometric methods.
-You will also learn a range of dietary intake assessment methods, the calculation of nutritional requirements and identify practical management strategies should the need for nutritional intervention be identified.
-This unit includes teaching on dietary-related diseases and conditions and covers practical skills in designing individual level dietary support and interventions.
+You'll also learn a range of dietary intake assessment methods, the calculation of nutritional requirements and practical management strategies, should you identify the need for nutritional intervention.
+We'll also teach you about dietary-related diseases and conditions, and covers practical skills in designing individual level dietary support and interventions.